tsunami416604/Testing1Agschi/Testingagschi1/includes/storage-try-azure-tools-blobs.md

 > [!TIP]
 >
-> **使用 Microsoft Azure 儲存體總管管理 Azure Blob 儲存體資源**
+> Manage Azure Blob storage resources with Azure Storage Explorer.
->
-> [Microsoft Azure 儲存體總管](../articles/vs-azure-tools-storage-manage-with-storage-explorer.md)是一個 Microsoft 提供的免費獨立應用程式，可讓您[管理 Azure Blob 儲存體資源](../articles/vs-azure-tools-storage-explorer-blobs.md)。 使用 Microsoft Azure 儲存體總管，您能夠以視覺化方式建立、讀取、更新和刪除 Blob 容器和 Blob，以及管理對 Blob 容器和 Blob 的存取權。
+> [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) is a free, standalone app from Microsoft that enables you to [manage Azure Blob storage resources](../articles/vs-azure-tools-storage-explorer-blobs.md).
+Using Azure Storage Explorer, you can visually create, read, update, and delete blob containers and blobs, as well as manage access to your blobs containers and blobs.